-Burning mouth syndrome is an oral concern that causes burning pain in the mouth affecting the tongue, gums and the inside of the mouth.
-Usually the pain is chronic and has no apparent cause.
+Burning mouth syndrome is an oral concern that causes burning pain in the mouth affecting the tongue, gums, and the inside of the mouth.
+Usually, the pain is chronic and has no apparent cause.
 Sometimes the pain is severe and unbearable.
-Burning mouth syndrome is also known as scalded mouth syndrome, burning lips syndrome and glossodynia.
-Some of the symptoms of this oral condition include increased thirst, a burning sensation in the tongue, sore mouth and acidic mouth taste.
+Burning mouth syndrome is also known as scalded mouth syndrome, burning lips syndrome, and glossodynia.
+Some of the symptoms of this oral condition include increased thirst, a burning sensation in the tongue, sore mouth, and acidic mouth taste.

 Burning mouth syndrome affects women more than men, probably because women are often the victims of psychological disorders and hormonal imbalance.
 It may also cause depression and sleeplessness due to the chronic pain and irritation that won’t go away.
 Antidepressants are given to such patients to help lessen the effects of this oral condition.
 Some home remedies are also helpful and effective, such as avoiding tobacco products and citrus and other acidic fruits.
 In addition to these, drinking a lot of water and other liquids may also help in curing this irritating and painful oral condition.